 Figure 10.
 Aeroelastic response due to the worst-case “one-minus-cosine” gust with and without control (H = 3.5 m, Uds= 0.8 m/s, U∞= 8.0 m/s).

 Figure 11 shows the required control action for GLA and a sample of three weight coefficients of the controller.
 The trailing-edge flap is commanded during the gust encounter, whereas it is unactuated as the gust perturbation moves away from the wing typical section.
 As the gust propagates along the airfoil, the pitch rotation increases, as shown in Figure 10a.
 To counter the increasing pitch rotation, the control strategy commands the trailing-edge flap down, that is, a positive control input as shown in Figure 11.
 This control action has two effects.
 First, the lift increases, increasing in turn the vertical plunge deflection which is negative, see Figure 10b, according to the sign convention of Section 2.
 Second, deflecting the flap moves the center of pressure downstream aft of the elastic axis and the increased lift causes a pitch-down rotation.
 This highlights the capability of the controller to exploit structural flexibility effects to reduce gust-induced aeroelastic vibrations.
-It is also worth noting that the flap rotation and the angular speed meet fully physical limitations of the experimental test rig: the maximum allowed rotation is ±7 deg and the speed is limited to 15 Hz.
+It is also worth noting that the flap rotation and the angular speed meet fully physical limitations of the experimental test rig: the maximum allowed rotation is ±7° and the speed is limited to 15 Hz.
 A preliminary study was performed to select the order of the controller.
 It was found that a controller of order 20 was a good compromise between cost and accuracy.
 The coefficients of the controller were initially trained for 10,000 time-steps using von Kármán turbulence model.